steniols/github-client/readme.md

 # Github client

-Github client is a phyton tool that allows your users to add tags to their repositories.
+Github client is a phyton tool that allows your users to add tags to their Github repositories.

 ## Getting Started

-First of all it is necessary that you have python installed and preferably do the installation of requiriments.txt inside a virtualenv.
+First of all it is necessary that you have python 3.9 installed and preferably do the installation of requiriments.txt inside a virtualenv.

 ```
 git clone git@github.com:steniols/github-client.git